Why IBS is a BS Diagnosis That You Shouldn’t Settle For

 Why you shouldn’t settle for an IBS diagnosis

 A “diagnosis” is a label given to a consistent group of symptoms and then the symptoms are treated according to that label.
 Did you know that IBS is considered to be a diagnosis of exclusion?
 (3) This means that you go to your doctor with common symptoms like gas/bloating, abdominal pain, diarrhea, constipation (or both) and based upon your history, he or she will typically run a few tests to rule out more serious conditions like inflammatory bowel disease (IBD), colon cancer, celiac disease and possibly common pathogens like giardia.
 Once these tests come back negative, the digging stops and you are labeled with IBS.
-From this point, you most likely with be prescribed whatever the most common IBS medication is and sent on your way.
+From this point, you most likely will be prescribed whatever the most common IBS medication is and sent on your way.
 The doctor’s work is done.
 But due to this approach, many times you may be receiving an IBS diagnosis and be prescribed medication too quickly.
 And while you may find temporary symptom relief from this approach, in reality, if the underlying cause is not addressed most likely you will eventually begin to feel like crap again, old symptoms may return, or new symptoms may arise and the cycle of trial and error begins - going back to the doctor, perhaps trying a new one, desperately trying to get relief from your symptoms.

 While there are pros and cons to receiving a medical diagnosis or label; IBS as a label is a particularly problematic one because it implies that you have found the problem, that there is no reason to continue to look for a specific root cause yet it provides no real guidance on what your next steps should be beyond taking the latest prescription or just living with it.
 Let me be clear, I am not against medication, prescription or otherwise to provide some temporary symptom relief.
 I get it.
 If taking some anti-diarrhea medicine allows you to have a life, to do fun things with friends and family, I’m all for it but please don’t stop there.